iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 The good thing of explaining something to a smart person is that you end up learning a lot in the process.
 Sometimes you even learn enough to write a blog post about it.

+I'm also in debt with Ivani Ivanova for being such a great typo hunter.
+If there is any typo left, it is because I'm lazy...
+She did a marvelous job.